-I’ve learned so much from the background research I did for the project — something I instinctually conduct.
-The research may not directly affect my design approach, but I do feel the design is more authentic and thought out when I begin a project with research.
+I’ve learned so much from the background research I did for this project — something I instinctually conduct.
+(The research may not directly affect my design approach, but I do feel the design is more authentic and thought out when I begin a project with research.)

-Back to the Trees.
+Back to Trees.
 We’re lucky to live in Minnesota with its diverse landscape.
-Even at the prairie edges there are stands of poplar trees or an island of sturdy oak in the mist of an open field — a sacred place Native Americans revere.
-(So I have heard).
+Even at the prairie edges, there can be poplar tree stands or a circle of sturdy oak in the midst of an open field — a sacred place Native Americans revere.
+(So I have heard and want to believe).

 I didn’t know this was a field one could enter, but it’s fascinating.
 We take for granted that trees will do fine where ever they are planted.
 Truth is, it’s stressful for trees in an urban environment, especially for those who stand alone.
 They need the closer proximity of other trees to share resources and build resistance to disease among other stresses.
 (More on this later)

 Urban Forestry looks for ways to keep trees healthy in our cities, improved soil mixtures to supplement a tree’s needs, to studying which tree species thrive best in urban environments.